Multidimensional Bayesian Utility Maximization: Tight Approximations to Welfare: Discussion: Complexities of General Unit-Demand

-The construction in this proof actually highlights important intuition about preventing misreporting via payments versus allocations.
-If the additive gap between an agent's favorite type and allocated type is small, it is best for utility to maintain incentive-compatibility with small payments, i.e., money burning.
-In contrast, if the ratio between these types is small (as in the proof), we can best maintain incentive-compatibility with a fractional allocation, i.e., very rarely ``burning'' a good.
+\begin{observation} If the additive gap between an agent's favorite type and allocated type is small, it is best for utility to maintain incentive-compatibility with small payments, i.e., money burning.
+In contrast, if the ratio between these types is small (as in the proof), we can best maintain incentive-compatibility with a fractional allocation, i.e., very rarely ``burning'' a good. \end{observation}

 This result evidences complexity in optimal mechanisms, and combined with the environment's similarities to revenue maximization, provides a convincing argument that designing utility-optimal mechanisms is extremely likely to be intractable.
 As a result, we focus on approximation.